Perfume making class in Grasse

 - Isa Holmgren

 For my fragrance, I chose a beautifully structured cap and glass bottle personalized with the name Dérive (origin: French) which I find perfectly fitting as a solo traveler.
 Dérive is also an entire theory outlined in “Theory of the Dérive” (1956) by Guy Debord, which is quite interesting.
-Not only is there so much depth to the name itself but the fragrance transports me back to the beautiful town of Grasse each time I walk out of my Los Angeles, California home.

 You may also like